kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(d\) Before December 1, 2012, an electrical or electronic system that performs a function whose failure would prevent the continued safe flight and landing of a rotorcraft may be designed and installed without meeting the provisions of paragraph (a) provided—

-\(1\) The system has previously been shown to comply with special conditions for HIRF, prescribed under §21.16, issued before December 1, 2007;
+\(1\) The system has previously been shown to comply with special conditions for HIRF, prescribed under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.16   Special conditions.|§21.16]], issued before December 1, 2007;

 \(2\) The HIRF immunity characteristics of the system have not changed since compliance with the special conditions was demonstrated; and